Sources for Further Study on the Waterfront

 Oral Histories of Alexandrians who Remember the Waterfront:

 A Seaport Saga: Portrait of Old Alexandria, Virginia.
 William Francis Smith and T. Michael Miller.
-Norfolk, Va.: Donning Co., 1989, (out of print).
+Norfolk, Va.: Donning Co., 1989.
 (Available for research at several branches of the Alexandria Library.)

 This Was Potomac River.
 Frederick Tilp.
 Bladensburg, Md., 1978.
-(Several copies available at the Alexandria Library.)
+(Available at the Alexandria Library.)